[ Predicate Database and Compiler | Reference Manual | Alphabetic Index ]

 compile/2 will create such a module and compile the content of file

 In addition to the exceptions listed below, any exception can occur during

 compilation, because general code may be executed in directives (:-/2), file

 queries (?-/2), macro transformations and inline expansion code.

 This predicate is sensitive to its module context (tool predicate, see @/2).

 - Either File or Options is not instantiated.

 - (5) type error

-- File is instantiated, but not to an atom or string, or a list of atoms or strings.
+- File is instantiated, but not to a valid source specification.